100zenithQuokka500/Password-Generator/README.md

 # Password-Generator

 This project is a Password Generator web application that allows users to input a desired password length and generate two random password.
-The application is styled using responsive CSS to ensure a seamless experience across all devices.
+The application is styled using responsive CSS to ensure a seamless experience across all devices.It also has dark and light mode.
 <br>
 <br>
 Website Link: https://passwordgeneratorhima.netlify.app/